John Birmingham: Writing

 He has also written two small pocket books The Felafel Guide to Getting Wasted (2002) and The Felafel Guide to Sex (2002) which feature advice Birmingham has received over the years regarding those two subjects.
-He also wrote the nonfiction book "Dopeland" which examined Australia's cannabis culture.
+He also wrote the nonfiction book Dopeland : Taking the High Road Through Australia's Marijuana Culture (2003).

-Birmingham has written two Quarterly Essays (Black Inc. an imprint of Schwartz Publishing Pty Ltd) Appeasing Jakarta: Australia's Complicity in the East Timor Tragedy and A Time for War: Australia as a Military Power.
+Birmingham has written two Quarterly Essays: "Appeasing Jakarta: Australia's Complicity in the East Timor Tragedy" and "A Time for War: Australia as a Military Power".
 He is also a regular contributor to The Monthly, an Australian national magazine of politics, society and the arts.

 In September 2006, Birmingham wrote a piece in The Australian lambasting Germaine Greer for an article she had written in The Guardian about Steve Irwin shortly after his death.
 He described Greer's comments as "a poisonous discharge of bile".
 Portions of Birmingham's article were later quoted in the Parliament of New South Wales.

 In 2015, Birmingham parted ways with the traditional tradebook publishing business by becoming his own publisher after his Australian publisher's decision to release his Dave Hooper series several months prior to the release of the same books in the much larger North American and European markets instead of the near simultaneous global release that was used for the release his previous works.
 The result of his Australian publisher's poor business decision resulted in dismal sales in those larger book markets caused by the demand being filled through pirated electronic editions due to lack of availability through normal channels such as Amazon and Barnes & Noble.
-Using the new publishing model, Birmingham has published three Stalin's Hammer novellas plus a new novel called A Girl In Time.
+Using the new publishing model, Birmingham has published three Stalin's Hammer novellas plus a new novel called A Girl in Time.